emmajanedrews/base-template/_posts/2017-03-30-what-are-my-5-incredible-tips-for-first-time-home-sellers.md

 **5. Insist on professional photography.** More and more agents are electing to use professional photography, and it does cost money.
 But it’s more critical than ever to make sure your home has clear, clean, high-definition photos.
 It will make your home stand out, garner more showings, and sell for a greater amount of money.

-<br>If you have a question about the value of your home or want a consultation, please don’t hesitate to reach out to us.
+If you have a question about the value of your home or want a consultation, please don’t hesitate to reach out to us.
 We’d be happy to take care of you!